pennhanlee/tp/docs/DeveloperGuide.md

 ![Suggestion Feature flow of events](images/SuggestionActivityDiagram2.png)

-Below is a sequence diagram that shows a scenario where a suggestion is provided when a typing error is committed.
+Below is a sequence diagram that shows a scenario where a suggestion is provided when a typing error is committed:

 ![Interactions inside logic component and Algo component for Suggestion feature](images/SuggestionSequenceDiagram.png)